Thuppakki: Plot

 When the leader of the sleeper cell learns about Jagadish's role in thwarting the attack, he begins to target the families of the army men, except Jagadish, by kidnapping someone close to them.
-When Jagadish realises the plan, he substitutes one of the people to be kidnapped, with his younger sister Sanjana.
-Using his pet dog and his sister's dupatta, Jagadish manages to reach the sleeper cell's hideout, rescuing his sister, who was about to be killed after Jagadish's bluff was exposed, and the other victims and eliminates the sleeper agents assembled there.
+When Jagadish realises the plan, he substitutes one of the people to be kidnapped with his younger sister, Sanjana.
+Using his pet dog and his sister's dupatta, Jagadish manages to reach the sleeper cell's hideout, rescuing his sister, who was about to be killed after Jagadish's bluff was exposed, and the other victims, and eliminates the sleeper agents assembled there.
 The second-in-command of the sleeper agents is captured and killed by Jagadish.
 With this attack too having failed, the sleeper cell leader decides to target Jagadish himself.
-He kills one of Jagadish's friends and asks Jagadish to surrender or else there would be more attacks.
+He kills one of Jagadish's friends and asks Jagadish to surrender, or else there would be more attacks.

 Jagadish decides to sacrifice his life and devises a plan with his fellow army men.
 He also breaks up with Nisha, wanting to keep her away from the truth.
-Jagadish meets the leader in a ship, which has been rigged with a bomb planted by another friend of Jagadish.
+Jagadish meets the leader on a ship, which has been rigged with a bomb planted by another friend of Jagadish.
 When he learns about the leader's plan of infiltrating the Indian Army with sleeper agents with the help of a traitor in the Indian Defense – Kameeruddin IAS, the current Joint Secretary in Defence, Jagadish decides to abandon his suicidal plan.
 After an extensive beating, he mocks the leader and compels him to a fight.
 He gains the upper hand before escaping in a boat, with the leader as a hostage.
 After the ship explodes, he kills the bewildered leader.
-Jagadish confronts Kameeruddin and forces him to commit suicide, and later returns to Kashmir along with his fellow army men after reconciling with Nisha.
+Jagadish confronts Kameeruddin and forces him to commit suicide, and later returns to Jammu along with his fellow army men after reconciling with Nisha.

 Production

 Development

-In July 2011, it was reported that Vijay and A. R. Murugadoss would collaborate to make an action film, after completing their then-respective ongoing projects, Velayudham/Nanban and 7 Aum Arivu.
+In July 2011, it was reported that Vijay and A. R. Murugadoss would collaborate to make an action film, after completing their then-respective ongoing projects, Velayudham, Nanban, and 7 Aum Arivu.
 Vijay's father S. A. Chandrasekhar was initially going to produce the film, but Kalaipuli S. Thanu eventually took over, producing it under his banner V Creations.
 Although the film was initially titled Maalai Nerathu Mazhaithuli, in December 2011, the new title was revealed: Thuppakki.
 Instead of his regular editor Anthony and art director Rajeevan, Murugadoss chose A. Sreekar Prasad and Thota Tharani for those positions, respectively.
 Santosh Sivan was hired as cinematographer.
 In 2014, Akshay Kumar revealed that Murugadoss narrated the script to him in 2010, with the film intended to be in Hindi, but the project could not start due to time constraints, resulting in Murugadoss making it in Tamil with a different actor.